Netflix/metacat/README.md

 **Pre-requisite: Docker compose is installed**

 To start a self contained Metacat environment with some sample catalogs run the command below.
-This will start a `docker-compose` cluster containing a Metacat container, a Hive Metastore Container, a Cassandra container and a PostgreSQL container.
+This will start a `docker compose` cluster containing a Metacat container, a Hive Metastore Container, a Cassandra container and a PostgreSQL container.

 ```